 JRA is an independent 501 (c) (3) non-profit organization.
 JRA works in partnership with, and is supported by: the Jewish Federation of Greater Philadelphia, United Way, SHARE, Philabundance, and more than 500 other community organizations, as well as financial contributions from generous individuals, foundations, and corporations.

-Daniel Erlbaum, President
+Daniel Erlbaum, Chairman

 Rabbi Menachem Schmidt